KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/README.md

 changes were made.

-If you use the scripts, data, figures, or analysis methods provided in this repository for academic research.
-Please also cite the associated publication and the archived version of this repository.
+If you use the scripts, data, figures, or analysis methods provided in this repository for academic research, please also cite the associated publication and the archived version of this repository.

+See the [`LICENSE`](./LICENSE) file for the full licence terms.

 ---